 Home → Circulation in Evergreen → Holds Management → Holds Levels

-Evergreen has different levels of holds.
-Library staff can place holds at all levels, while patrons can only place metarecord holds, title holds, and parts holds (when monograph parts are in use).
-The chart below summarizes the levels of holds.
+Library staff can place holds at all levels.
 In most cases, staff should avoid placing volume or copy holds, as doing so severely limits the number of potential copies eligible to fill the patron's hold (down to 1 or 2, in most cases).
 Instead, staff should place metarecord or title holds for patrons by default.

 Hold level |